 update (19 July 2018): The official inauguration of the Maputo-Katembe bridge has not yet been scheduled, though some of the traffic lanes are already open.

 update (15 June 2018): According to Macauhub, the Maputo-Katembe bridge will be delivered to the government of Mozambique at the end of June 2018.

-update (13 June 2018): The inauguration of the Maputo-Catembe bridge has been postponed.
+update (13 June 2018): The inauguration of the Maputo-Katembe bridge has been postponed.
 A new date for the official opening of the project has not yet been indicated.

-The largest suspension brigde in Africa, the Maputo-Catembe bridge, which will connect Maputo with Catembe by crossing the Maputo Bay in Mozambique, is scheduled to open on this year's independence day of Mozambique (25 June).
+The largest suspension brigde in Africa, the Maputo-Katembe bridge, which will connect Maputo with Katembe by crossing the Maputo Bay in Mozambique, is scheduled to open on this year's independence day of Mozambique (25 June).
 The brigde will be about three kilometers long, will have a width of 680m and will stand 60m above sea level.